 (3) Age – when the requested person would have been under the UK age of criminal responsibility when the original offence took place

 (4) Hostage taking – this is when the requested person has already been extradited from another country , consent may be needed before another extradition takes place

 (5) Extraneous considerations – this means when the proceedings in the foreign state are actually a cover for an ulterior motive, or where the person will be disadvantaged during the foreign proceedings because of that same ulterior motive, for example, racial or political victimisation.

 Our expert team can, if necessary, also represent you before Courts in England and Wales or abroad at every stage of the proceedings from Magistrates Court through to the European Court of Human Rights.

 The extradition procedure is usually very quick so it’s important for you to get the right Solicitor on-board immediately you receive an EAW or are afraid that you might.

-We have sucessfully represented numerous clients facing extradition and it is vital that you obtain the correct advice as well as preparation and representation before court.
-We work with the very best barristers who are specialising and are dedicated to clients facing extradtion proceedings.
+We have successfully represented numerous clients facing extradition and it is vital that you obtain the correct advice as well as preparation and representation before court.
+We work with the very best barristers who are specialising and are dedicated to clients facing extradition proceedings.
 We offer bespoke and personal service to our clients.